sunny-chung/kdatetime-multiplatform/README.md

 - Only timestamps between year 0 to 2999 are supported
 - Minimum time unit is millisecond
 - Only English is supported for locale-specific inputs and outputs

-# Known Issues
 - Date-time parser can only parse integers with exact length specified in the pattern.
-If this condition does not meet, exceptions might not be thrown, instead wrong result might be returned.

 # For Developers